Information technology tools and resources at the UW

 How do I connect to the UW wireless network?

-No login is required to use UW’s wireless service unless you want to connect to services or sites outside the UW.
+No login is required to use UW’s “University of Washington” wireless service unless you want to connect to services or sites outside the UW.

 - If you use your browser to connect to a non-UW website, you automatically will be prompted to enter your UW NetID and password.

-- If your wireless device does not have a Web browser (e.g., some phones, printers, etc. do not), see information on ‘long-term registration’ below.
+- If your wireless device does not have a Web browser (e.g., some phones, printers, etc. do not), please see our Manual registration page.